 Letters of appointment of directors, CEO, managers, declaration by first director in INC-9, and declararion by appointee director and managing director in Form DIR-2.
 All of these would need to be self-attested.
 A Company Secretary would also need to give a declaration toward the proposed company verifying the authenticity of the declarations.

 The form needs to be filed very carefully because you only get one opportunity to resumbit it.
 So let's say your form is found to have 5 errors by the RoC, but you only correct 3 of them, the RoC will reject your form and you would have to pay the filing fees again and go through immense trouble to get a refund on the authorised capital fee and the stamp duty.
 This is why you have to ensure your documents are in order.
 Once you file the form RoC fees and stamp duty will need to be paid electronically.
 RoC fees change according to authorised capital fee and the stamp duty varies by location.
 In certain states, such as Punjab and Kerala, it is costlier than in others.
 You can calculate the fees to be paid on the MCA here [Registration needed]).

 The RoC will verify the documents.
 If any changes are needed, you will be notified of the required changes.
 If it's all clear, you shall receive the certificate of incorporation within 7 to 8 days.
 It will be e-mailed to the directors.
 The MCA now only issues digital certificates.
 You can print out the incorporation certificate if you wish.
 You will also need to apply for a company PAN and TAN at this stage.
 This can be done on the NSDL website at a minimal cost.

-All marks, such as a word, label, device, numerical or color combinations, represented graphically to denote a particular service or goods that you deal with, can be ...
+All marks, such as a word, label, device, numerical or color combinations, represented graphically to denote a particular service or goods that you deal with, can be registered as a trademark ...